-The custodian responsible for administering the fund must have on hand at all times either cash in bank and/or signed receipts for travel advances outstanding equal to the amount established for the fund.
+The Custodian responsible for administering the fund must have on hand at all times either cash in bank and/or signed receipts for travel advances outstanding equal to the amount established for the fund.
 Issues from and reimbursements to the fund will be subject to audit or inspection by the Department of Finance and Administration and the Division of Legislative Audit at any time.
 The ledger and supporting documentation as specified herein for all entries made thereon must be maintained in proper order for audit purposes.
-The persons who received advances will reimburse the Activities Revolving Fund either through a cash payment or approved expenditure within 30 days of the initial advance.
+The persons who received advances will reimburse the Activities Revolving Fund through a deduction from their travel reimbursement (Submitted on Form TR-1).

 PLEASE NOTE: Moneys or transaction documents of Activities Revolving Fund should in no way be combined with petty cash accounts, change fund accounts or cash receipts.